CDCgov/data-exchange-upload/tests/bad-uploader/readme.md

-constraints:
+# CDC DEX Upload API Load Testing Tool
+This tool allows you to upload high volumes of files to an Upload API service.
+The purpose of this tool is to test the performance of the Upload API in a high load scenario, in which there are many files being uploaded in parallel of various sizes.

+## Features:
-- generate random data to stream for any given test
+- Generate random data to stream for any given test, even synthetic HL7
-    - can be synthetic hl7 eventually
-- any number of concurrent connections of different sizes
+- Any number of concurrent connections of different sizes
-- very clear logging of what's happening where
+- Verbose test result reporting
-- can handle auth
+- Run with or without auth

-wanted
-- highly configurable

 # Usage:
 ```